The Langhe Rosso DOC is produced with Cabernet Sauvignon grapes.

 Country/Region: Italy, Piedmont

-Method: traditional fermentation without the use of selected yeasts
+Method: traditional fermentation with the use of organic selected yeasts

 Duration: 9 days

 Type of wood: French oak

 Minimum length of time in the bottle: 6 months